inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/fairness-indicators-scalable-infrastructure-for-fair-ml-systems-website-article.md

 link: "https://ai.googleblog.com/2019/12/fairness-indicators-scalable.html"
 keywords: []
 learnTags: ["ethics","fairness","dataTools","machineLearning","methods"]
-summary: |-
-  Google AI describes its Fairness Indicators, a suite of tools that enable regular computation and visualization of fairness metrics for binary and multi-class classification.
+summary: "Google AI describes its Fairness Indicators, a suite of tools that enable regular computation and visualization of fairness metrics for binary and multi-class classification. "
 ---